Robust Eigenvectors of Symmetric Tensors: Introduction

-In this paper, we first show that if a vector in the symmetric decomposition of a symmetric tensor is an eigenvector, then for sufficiently high orders, it is robust, i.e., it is an attracting fixed point of the tensor power method (see Theorem~\ref{mainTheorem}).
+In this paper, we first show that if a vector in the symmetric decomposition of a symmetric tensor is an eigenvector, then for sufficiently high orders, it is robust, i.e., it is an attracting fixed point of the tensor power method (see \Cref{mainTheorem}).
+This allows one to reliably recover the eigenvectors of a tensor using the tensor power method.
 We then exhibit several families of tensors whose symmetric decomposition consists of (robust) eigenvectors.
 Generalizing the class of orthogonally decomposable tensors, we study tensors generated by linear combinations of tensor powers of vectors which form an {\em equiangular tight frame} (\textit{ETF}), or, more generally, an \textit{equiangular set} (\textit{ES}).
+ESs and ETFs are generalizations of orthonormal sets of vectors and are important objects in applied functional and harmonic analysis.

 The rest of the paper is organized as follows.
 In Section~\ref{backgroundSection} we provide background on tensor decompositions and the tensor power method.
-In Section~\ref{mainTheoremSection} we present our main result, Theorem~\ref{mainTheorem}.
+In Section~\ref{mainTheoremSection} we present our main result, \Cref{mainTheorem}.
 In Section~\ref{examples} we introduce and provide a detailed study of ETF and ES decomposable tensors; this includes the study of not only eigenvectors and their robustness, but also regions of convergence of the tensor power method.
 In Section~\ref{conclusionSection} we conclude with a discussion and some open problems.